bjarke22/manuscrape_electron/README.md

   4. Attach extra files if any
   5. Submit observation

-Whether you're a collaborator or project owner isn't bound to your ManuScrape user, but to your permission role in the specific project.
+Whether you're a *collaborator* or *project manager* isn't bound to your ManuScrape user, but to your permission role in the specific project.

 COMMENT: I (MIGHT) SUGGEST THIS SENTENCE INSTEAD:

 Your ManuScrape user's permissions can be granted per project, which means that a ManuScrape user can have the *project manager* permission role in certain projects, while having the *collaborator* permission role in other projects.

-The project manager can export the entire project into to different formats, including (COMMENT:WHATTYPEOF??)spreadsheets and zip files(COMMENT:FOLDERS?).
+The *project manager* can export the entire project into to different formats, including (COMMENT:WHATTYPEOF??)spreadsheets and zip files(COMMENT:FOLDERS?).
 Right now the export features are optimized to deliver formats that are easy to import into [NVivo 14](https://lumivero.com/products/nvivo/).
 <br />
 <br />